agmaal1/shouldigoout/README.md

-# shouldigoout
+# Should I go outside during the coronavirus lockdown?

-should I go outside during coronavirus lockdown?
+Simple web to help building awareness of staying at home during coronavirus lockdown.